troelsfrostholm/tinyPDR/README.md

 # TinyPDR

-A simple program that calculates the chemical structure of photon dominated in inter-stellar gas clouds.
+A simple program that calculates the chemical structure of photon dominated regions in inter-stellar gas clouds.